 – There is immense value in our on-going inner work

-– Difficulties and challenges viewed from a ‘soul perspective’ enable us to see
+– Difficulties and challenges viewed from a ‘soul perspective’ help us

 to grow deeper in love, truth and wisdom on our Soul Journey.